jmackey-astro/pion-docs/docs/source/getting_started.rst

 + Coordinate systems: Cartesian coordinates in 1D, 2D, and 3D, Cylindrical coordinates in 2D :math:`(R,z)`, and spherical coordinates in 1D :math:`(r)`.
 + Hydro/MHD solvers: Roe and HLL Riemanns solvers are implemented for HD and MHD, flux-vector-splitting for HD, and HLLD for MHD.
 + Parallel code communication: using the Message Passing Interface (MPI).
 + Computational grid: The grid is a multiply-linked list of finite-volume cells (or zones).
 Most commonly-used boundary conditions are implemented.
 When run in parallel each process has a subdomain of the full grid, and inter-process communication is used to share boundary data.
-A uniform grid or a static nested grid can be selected
+A uniform grid or static mesh-refinement can be selected.
 + Microphysics: chemistry and heating/cooling processes.
 A number of different classes have been written for different approximations.
 + Raytracing, on serial and parallel grids, from point sources or sources at infinity.
 This uses the short-characteristics raytracer.
 + Data input and output (I/O), including ASCII, `FITS <https://heasarc.gsfc.nasa.gov/fitsio/fitsio.html>`_, and `Silo <https://wci.llnl.gov/simulation/computer-codes/silo>`_ formats.